-While on a recent flight when we got up to 32,000 feet, I filled a bottle cap with water and poured it onto a cotton t-shirt and recorded the start time.
-I watched and watched until the water spot had virtually disappeared and recorded the time.
+While on a recent flight when we got up to 32,000 feet, I filled a bottle cap with water and poured it onto a cotton t-shirt, and recorded the start time.
+I watched and watched until the water spot virtually disappeared and recorded the time.

 The water spot disappeared in 57 minutes.

 Test #2: Air in my Austin, Texas home on a 35° December day